solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 However, Mr. Rzehak has "physical and moral arguments" against my work, which I will now discuss in more detail.

 Above all, he contests my definition of the organic by not allowing two features of my notion, namely "closed form" and "recurring form", to be sufficient in themselves to prove the existence of an organism.
-But since I call for five related traits as proof of an organic being, I myself declare these two characteristics as insufficient proof by themselves: as an argument against me, this is not truthful.
+But since I called for five related traits as proof of an organic being, I myself declare these two characteristics as insufficient proof by themselves: as an argument against me, this is not truthful.

-With only the statements 3, 4, and 5 the author of the criticism wants to explain the structure of the chondrites from minerals, provided that he apologizes to Gümbel.
+With only statements three, four, and five the author of the criticism wants to explain the structure of the chondrites from minerals, provided that he apologizes to Gümbel.

-Mr. Rzehak does not think it necessary to address the negative proof that they are not mineral formations, only the positive that deals with real organisms: nor do my thirty-two photographic tables exist for him.
+Mr. Rzehak does not think it necessary to address the negative proof, that they are not mineral formations, only the positive that deals with real organisms: nor do my thirty-two photographic tables exist for him.
 That they possess significance in themselves, I appeal to the judgement of the foremost authority in the field of mineral structure, which is as follows: "regardless of the interpretation one wants, your book must, in any case, be regarded as an excellent work on the structure of the meteorites and whose tables are of the greatest scientific value."

 And what is the evidence of Mr. Rzehak?
 One (!) mineral, which he cannot even determine — evidence that either the mineral is uncertain, and therefore not evidence, or that Mr. Rzehak is not a mineralogist.
 This suggests that his mineral appears unique, although a hollow form in feldspar (in the process of corrosion) is a very common phenomenon.
 It is not necessary to have this shadowy crystal brought up at all, as Mr. Rzehak could have directly and briefly referred to this fact, but of course I would have then pointed out to him the difference between mineral and organism.
 About this (?) mineral Mr. Rzehak gives no picture for readers to see and judge for themselves.